rzk-lang/sHoTT/src/STYLEGUIDE.md

 - On the next line, the walrus separator (`:=`) is placed, and after it follows the actual construction of the definition.
-If the construction does not fit on a single line, we immediately insert a new line after the walrus separator.
+If the construction does not fit on a single line, by which we mean fit within our stipulated 80-character limit, we immediately insert a new line after the walrus separator.
 Note, in particular, to avoid excessive indentation we do **not** indent the code an extra level in this case.

 ### Trees and your constructions